Is Now the Time to Take Advantage of Coca-Cola Dividends?

 The beverage company’s trailing 12-month revenues and net income are up 4% and 5.5%, respectively, since fiscal 2021.
 Coca-Cola is also estimated to grow revenues 8.5% and earnings 6.5% for fiscal 2022, as well as increase revenues 5.3% and earnings 7.3% for fiscal 2023.

 However, Coca-Cola stock does carry a high valuation for the business’ growth rate at the moment.
 KO trades at a forward price-earnings ratio of 25.71 and a price-sales ratio of 6.87.
-Nonetheless, Coca-Cola stock continues to be one of the safest options for dividend investors due to their strong track-record and continued growth.7 E-Commerce Stocks That Aren’t Tangled in the Supply Chain
+Nonetheless, Coca-Cola stock continues to be one of the safest options for dividend investors due to their strong track-record and continued growth.7 Metaverse Stocks That May Go Out of This World

 .